Can I change my sexual orientation?

 In an article in The Journal of Sex Research, Diamond summed up scientific research, according to which 26 – 45% of men and 46 – 64% of women report a change in sex drive over the period of time (from 3 to 10 years), most of which reporting a change, reported a change towards heterosexuality.
 (Diamond 2016).

-It should be noted that contrary to the statements of LGBT propagandists, the nature of sexual desire can change both heterosexually and homosexually.
-Cases of heterosexual individuals becoming homosexual due to extreme depravity and satiety with normal sexual relations (Krafft-Ebing 1909), with prolonged inaccessibility of a partner of the opposite sex, as well as a result of seduction (Meijer 1993) Objective biological facts undoubtedly indicate that the bodies of all living beings with sex are intended for heterosexual relationships.
+It should be noted that, contrary to the claims of LGBT* propagandists, the nature of sexual desire can change in both heterosexual and homosexual directions.
+There are cases of heterosexual individuals becoming homosexual as a result of extreme depravity and satiety with normal sexual relations (Krafft-Ebing 1909), with prolonged inaccessibility of a partner of the opposite sex, as well as a result of seduction (Meijer 1993) Objective biological facts undoubtedly indicate that the bodies of all living beings with sex are intended for heterosexual relationships.
 Nevertheless, some higher mammals, which include humans, have the potential to perform sexual acts in certain situations that go beyond the framework of natural heteronormativity, not only with their gender, but also with any sexual objects in general.
 Studies indicate that the nature and intensity of an individual’s erotic fantasies largely determine his sexual orientation (Money & Tucker 1975, Storms 1980)

 However, studies have shown that heterosexual attraction is more stable at least 25 times than homosexual.
 Researchers Savin-Williams and Ream conducted cohort-long-term cohort observations of adolescents from the age of 17 years and evaluated how the characteristics of sexual development change.
 They found that in 75% of adolescents who showed homosexual interest of any degree in the age period of 17-21 years, subsequently exclusively heterosexual attraction developed, while 98% of adolescents showing heterosexual attraction remained in the future (Savin-Williams 2007).